Originally published on 13 October 2021

 While that does seem like a lot of work to get some simple static pages served for my Git repositories, I am pretty happy with the result.
 However, there are still a few more things I’d like to sort out before calling this complete:

-protocol we used here.
+Figure out how to clone Git repos over HTTPS using Smart HTTP instead of the git protocol we used here.
 Specifically, I’d like to use the Nginx server I already have.
 I believe this requires the use of FastCGI but this is not a topic I am familiar with.

 Using a post-receive hook to update static files when committing changes.
-Right now, it’s a pain to have to manually run the example_create.sh
+Right now, it’s a pain to have to manually run the example_create.sh script each time I push changes up to the remote repositories.
+I’d like to automate this process with each commit.

 Figure out how to provide raw, or plain text, versions of my files for easier copying and pasting.
 Here is an example of what I am looking for.

-while still allowing me to serve the repositories.
-I think this may be possible assuming I can figure out the first item on my list.git
+See if there is a way to set the Looks like I got this to work by switching the git user shell back to git-shell while still allowing me to serve the repositories.
+I think this may be possible assuming I can figure out the first item on my list.git user to /usr/local/bin/git-shell.
+See the update posted above.

 Overall, I like the simple look and feel of Stagit along with the navigable code.
 I don’t know how to program in C but will try to experiment with some changes to see if I can knock off any items in my to do list.
 If you have ideas or suggestions, please let me know!